hichmok93/hugo.github.io/content/animals/_index.md

 ---
 description: This is the "life" album.
 It has two sub-albums.
 featured_image: IMG20240529200735.jpg
-keywords: [Animals, Photos, life, Dogs]
+keywords: [Animals, food, cats, Dogs]
 title: Animals
 weight: 1
 menus: "main"